 Not sure if you should hit the elliptical or jump straight on to the weight bench?
 Confused about whether or not you should lift on the same day as a run?
 You're not alone.
 Let's take a deep dive into the research and determine what to do and when.

-A few days ago I received a message on Facebook from listener Lindsey.
+A while back, I received a message on Facebook from listener Lindsey.
 She said:

 After thanking Lindsey for her great question, I promised that I would do a deeper dive in the near future.
 I also told her that, in a nutshell, if she wants to get the fullest benefits of each workout, she should separate them.
 But since she is primarily a runner (and probably not too concerned about packing on as much muscle as possible), doing a short run to warm-up for and cool-down from a strength session is a great way to maximize her time and put a few more miles on her legs but not to do that every day.
 To be a good runner, she must also have dedicated run days.